“An Apple a Day keeps the Doctor away”

 About one-third of the fiber in apples is soluble mainly pectin.
 Research has shown that foods rich in soluble fiber can help to lower cholesterol.

-Quercetin is a type of phytochemical known as a flavonoid, which is found in the apple skin.
-Animal research and research using cell cultures have found that quercetin may help to protect against certain cancers and help to kill cancer cells6 Notably, these types of studies can suggest possible helpful effects but they do not provide proof that such effects can be achieved in humans.
-Preliminary studies also suggest that quercetin may help reduce the risk of heart disease.
+Quercetin is a type of phytochemical , which is found in and just under the apple skin.
+Animal research and research using cell cultures have found that quercetin may help to protect against certain cancers including lung and bowel and help to kill cancer cells in laboratory settings.
+Notably, these types of observational studies can suggest possible helpful effects but they do not provide proof that such effects can be achieved in humans.
+Preliminary studies also suggest that quercetin may help reduce the risk of heart disease and stroke.

 Apples may also have positive effects on the bacteria in our colons.
 This is an area of research that is now receiving a great deal of attention.
 It appears that a healthy gut can help to prevent disease and maintain good health.

 So how does this stack up in reality?
-Sadly not so well, a large cohort of data suggests.
-Published in JAMA a well respected medical journal albeit in the Apple Fools section in 2015.
-A retrospective analysis of the data from 08/08 and 09/10 of the National Health and Nutrition Survey showed a cohort of 8,399 people of which 9% ate more than one apple a day.
+Sadly not so well.
+Published in JAMA a well respected medical journal, albeit in the Apple Fools section in 2015.
+A retrospective analysis of the data from 08/08 and 09/10 of the National Health and Nutrition Survey analysed a large cohort of 8,399 people of which 9% ate more than one apple a day.
 Adjusting for confounding factors they attended their GP as often as non apple eaters! https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2210883

 However I am sure they enjoyed the apples.